sykhangdha/GamingOnHackintoshAMD/README.md

 ![](http://i.epvpimg.com/DEddaab.jpg)

 Status: Works(Mostly with one major bug) | Playable, but when playing with my original screen resolution(1920x1080) caused the textures to be blurry no matter what.
 Lowering the resolution fixed it and you must set the 3D settings in the game lower.
+Note: There is a Mac version of this game available on Steam for Mac that uses openGL

 # Palworld(Crossover 24 + Steam)